SEER2

 HSPF2

-The solver screens the equipment universe against total, sensible, latent, heating, and oversize limits, then prepares the selected blower/static bridge for Manual D.
+The workflow screens the equipment list against total, sensible, latent, heating, and oversize limits, then prepares the selected blower/static reference values for Manual D.

 Step 3 resolution